Breakfast Cups on the Char-Broil Big Easy

 • Place oil in a large skillet over medium-high heat.

 • Add the potatoes.
 Cover.
-Let cook for at 5 minutes without stirring, until potatoes start to turn a golden color.
+Let cook for 5 minutes without stirring, until potatoes start to turn a golden color.

 • Add the sausage, onion, bell pepper and spices.
 Stir.
 Cover and cook another 5 minutes.